9brada6/tabs-with-posts/development.md

 - Check that all icons are aligned in adobe in middle.

 - Make all icons align perfectly, under all conditions.

+- Fix all octicons to be visible in adobe.

 - Change all definitions from svg to symbol?
-- Fix all octicons to be visible in adobe.
+- Test that each icon must have only one &lt;svg and only one svg&gt;

 - Add a way to invert category icons?
 - Add License to FontAwesome